We are all a little fragile

 How can you do this?

-Another step in B.E.Y.O.N.D is with someone you trust, the space to allow you to explore your experience.
+Another step in B.E.Y.O.N.D is with someone you trust, or by yourself allow the space for you to explore your experience.
 This isn’t to relive the trauma but involves exploring and mourning the losses associated with the trauma.
 It is also about providing that safe space to grieve.
 It can be incredibly healing to be heard, not to be judged but have the safety of sharing your birth experience.

 Accepting your experience will be hard because it also means accepting your feelings.
 This we will look at later.